Best Beginner Electric Guitars

 Electric Guitar Pick-Ups

 There are 2 types of pick-ups that you will find on an electric guitar.
 One type, and the original, is called a single coil pick-up.
-This pick-up is where guitar pick-up technology began and is common for many different types of music and sound.
+This is where pick-up technology began and is common for many types of music and sound.

 The second type is called a Humbucker pick-up.
-This pick-up was created to eliminate noise that the single coil pick-ups produced but also gives a hotter output.
-Lets take a closer look at the two types.
+This type was created to eliminate noise that the single coil pick-ups produced, but also gives a hotter output.
+Let’s take a closer look at the two types.